-The illegal sand mining industry exemplifies the environmental and security consequences of unchecked resource extraction.
-As the demand for sand in construction grows, the unsustainable practices associated with sand mining threaten ecosystems and water supplies.
-International cooperation and stricter regulations are necessary to address this pressing issue before it leads to a global shortage of construction-grade sand.
+The illegal sand mining industry highlights the environmental and security risks associated with resource extraction.
+As the demand for sand in construction grows, unsustainable practices lead to habitat destruction and increased corruption.
+Addressing these issues requires international cooperation and stricter regulations to protect vital ecosystems.

 | name | description | change | 10-year | driving-force | |